pschorderet/ChIPpip/README.md

 ### Tutorial
 A tutorial can be found in the Vignette folder.
-This accompanies new users through a the entire analysis of a test dataset provided as part of the package.
+This accompanies new users through the entire analysis of a test dataset provided as part of the package.